screenplaydev/docs/guides/graphite-cli/cli-command-reference.md

     * Show a rough estimate of progress through deleting branches.
 (This is commonly used by users running `gt repo sync` in a long-standing git repo with tens/hundreds of dead branches where Graphite has just been initialized.)
   * `-f`\
     `--force`
-    * Don't prompt confirmation when Graphite suggests to delete a branch already-merged into main or suggests to resubmit a branch whose PR base has changed.
+    * Skip prompting to delete feature branches that have been merged into trunk, and suggesting resubmission of branches whose PR bases differ locally from remote.
+Instead, Graphite will take the default actions.
+To override default options, use one of the additional flags like `--no-delete` or `--no-resubmit`
   * `--no-pull`
     * Skip the step where Graphite pulls from remote.
   * `--no-delete`
-    * Skip the step where Graphite checks whether feature branches have been merged into trunk and suggests to delete them.
+    * Skip the step where Graphite checks whether feature branches have been merged into trunk and suggests deleting them.
   * `--no-resubmit`
     * Skip the step where Graphite suggests resubmitting branches whose PR bases differ locally from remote (often because they've been since rebased locally).
   * `--no-show-dangling`